Varnike/language/README.md

 ```

 # X86-64 compilation.
-Now you can compile programs in our language under the X86-64 architecture under the Linux operating system.
+Now you can compile programs in our language under the X86-64 architecture and Linux operating system.
 In tests, a program compiled under X86-64 runs 200 times faster than a program running on our processor.

-### Usage
+## Usage
 After compilation, you need to make the compiled program executable:
 ```sh
 $ chmod +x out